Our spring class applications are now closed. Check back later this summer for applications for fall 2021!

-The Jewish Learning Fellowship (JLF) classes offer a safe-space to make friends, build community, and explore what being Jewish means to you and your peers.
-This all happens in the lens of meaningful Jewish text learning, with delicious meals and stipends for your time.
+The Jewish Learning Fellowship (JLF) classes offer a safe space to make friends, build community, and explore what being Jewish means to you and your peers.
+This all happens through the lens of meaningful Jewish text learning with delicious meals and stipends for your time.

 “Prior to JLF and the Israel class I had really fallen out of touch with all parts of what I thought it meant to be Jewish.
 JLF gave me an opportunity to reconnect with that aspect of my identity, without any pressure to fulfill certain expectations or check any boxes.” – Noah Riley, ’22

-Here are a sampling of sermons from our rabbinic staff.
+Here is a sampling of sermons from our rabbinic staff.

 - Rosh Hashana Sermon Fall 2018 – Rabbi Elie Lehmann, Campus Rabbi & Senior Jewish Educator

-- Rosh Hashanah Sermon 2018 – Rabbi Jevin Eagle, Executive Director and University Chaplain
+- Rosh Hashanah Sermon 2018 – Rabbi Jevin Eagle, Executive Director & University Chaplain

-- Rosh Hashanah Sermon 2017 – Rabbi Jevin Eagle, Executive Director and University Chaplain
+- Rosh Hashanah Sermon 2017 – Rabbi Jevin Eagle, Executive Director & University Chaplain

-- Yom Kippur Sermon 2017 – – Rabbi Jevin Eagle, Executive Director and University Chaplain
+- Yom Kippur Sermon 2017 – – Rabbi Jevin Eagle, Executive Director & University Chaplain

 In our tight-knit community, we have a unique opportunity to learn one-on-one with Rabbi Elie or a member of the rabbinic staff.
 They offer their time to students wherever they may be on their Jewish journey as they explore how Jewish identity is relevant in their lives.
 They are happy to learn with students from beginner level to expert on any Jewish subject.
 All questions are welcome and everyone is invited.